Julian-Nicolas Rèche

-Julian-Nicolas Rèche (2 September 1838 – 23 October 1890) was a French Roman Catholic religious of the Institute of the Brothers of the Christian Schools; he assumed the religious name of "Arnould" upon his profession into the congregation and became a noted educator.
+Julian-Nicolas Rèche (2 September 1838 – 23 October 1890) was a French Roman Catholic religious of the Institute of the Brothers of the Christian Schools; he assumed the religious name of "Arnould" upon his profession in the congregation and became a noted educator.

 His childhood became characterized as one of great faith though dwindled towards a more secular path as he became an adult.
-His aunt's intervention prompted him to reevaluate his life and this led him to the De La Salle Brothers whom he later joined and devoted his life to.
+His aunt's intervention prompted him to reevaluate his life, leading him to the De La Salle Brothers, whom he later joined and devoted his life to.
 He became a well-known educator and served in houses of the order until his death.

 Rèche's beatification - that Pope John Paul II approved and presided over - was celebrated in Saint Peter's Square on 1 November 1987.